 Although this is just a small data sample, having a lot of links from the same domain can help you, and Google does favor it.
 At the very least, it sure isn’t hurting.
-Brian Dean’s Google Rankings guide also showed that the total number of external backlinks helps and that it is a large correlating ranking factor.
+The Google Ranking Factors guide also showed that the total number of external backlinks helps and that it is a large correlating ranking factor.

 This is also called “link velocity,” for those out there who may use that terminology.

 This one is generally thought of by people reading the “Quality over Quantity” statement made by the community.
 The truth is, you cannot build a quality backlink profile on just 10-15 good quality links.

 Google prefers a good, healthy backlink profile filled with lots of links – everything from high-quality links and blog comments to forum links, etc. They want a natural link profile.
 If you only have super high-quality links, it looks rather sketchy, right?
 Almost like a private blog network, which is a popular black hat tactic, right?